 – Durable and quality build

-The standout feature of the Tech 21 is that it is it is a 3 channel programmable pedal.
-What this means is that you tweak the knobs to your liking and find the right tone and then double tap the footswitch to save it to that channel.
-There are 3 channel to save to.
+The standout feature of the Tech 21 is that it is a 3-channel programmable pedal.
+What this means is that you tweak the knobs to your liking and find the right tone and then double-tap the footswitch to save it to that channel.
+There are 3 channels to save to.

 In terms of controls, you have drive, bass, treble, presence, blend, and level.
 The overall tone is amazing in all 3 channels and we love the fact that you can basically change amp settings for different sounds with a simple stomp.
 Finally, it is built road durable and can withstand a beating.